 - Double-clicking on the small square in the “Coder 1” or “Coder 2” columns focuses the corresponding document in the “Document Browser” at the location of the segment in question.
 This makes it easy to jump back and forth between the two documents and judge which of the two coders applied the code according to the code assignment guidelines.

-- If you click on a row with your right mouse button, a context menu will appear as shown in the picture above, allowing you to transfer the code assignment, or lack thereof, from one document to the other directly.
+- If you click on a row with your right mouse button, a context menu will appear as shown in the picture above, allowing you to transfer the code assignment from one document to the other directly.
 For example, select the option Adopt the solution of Coder 1.

 Coefficient Kappa for exact segment matches